NogginBops/nogginbops.github.io/README.md

 Hello!
 My name is Julius Häger and I'm a Swedish graphics programmer.

-I'm the current maintainer of [OpenTK](https://github.com/opentk/opentk), a platform abstraction layer and OpenGL bindings for C#, and this is my work.
+I'm the current maintainer of [OpenTK](https://github.com/opentk/opentk), a platform abstraction layer and OpenGL and Vulkan bindings for C#, and this is my work.

 # [OpenTK](http://github.com/opentk/opentk) maintainer

-OpenTK provides OpenGL bindings and window creation and management for C#, and has over 5.8 million downloads on [Nuget](https://www.nuget.org/packages/OpenTK/).
+OpenTK provides OpenGL and Vulkan bindings and window creation and management for C#, and has over 6.3 million downloads on [Nuget](https://www.nuget.org/packages/OpenTK/).

 I've been maintainer for OpenTK since November 2020.
-During that time we've worked hard on our new OpenGL bindings generator and platform abstraction layer targeting Win32, Linux, and macos.
+During that time we've worked hard on our new OpenGL bindings generator, Vulkan bindings generator, and platform abstraction layer targeting Win32, Linux, and macos.

 <a href="http://github.com/opentk/opentk"><img src="img/OpenTK.png" alt="OpenTK banner." width="60%"></a>